General Motors to eliminate gasoline and diesel light-duty cars and SUVs by 2035

 Biden’s plan “creates demand and drives down costs as privately owned fleets follow suit,” Krupp said.

-But some critics said that GM left itself some room to maneuver and still hadn’t publicly joined four other automakers that agreed to comply with California’s fuel efficiency standards, which are more stingent than the federal targets under Trump.
+But some critics said that GM still hadn’t publicly joined four other automakers that agreed to comply with California’s fuel efficiency standards, which are more stingent than the federal targets under Trump.
 The California settlement is an important benchmark in restarting negotiations between auto companies, the California Air Resources Board, and the Biden administration over cutting greenhouse gas emissions in the transport sector.

-GM’s statement left some wiggle room in continuing internal combustion engines, critics noted.
+GM’s statement also left some wiggle room in continuing internal combustion engines, critics noted.
 The company did not rule out using carbon offsets or credits “if absolutely necessary” to reach its goal of eliminating tailpipe emissions.
 That means GM could invest in programs that remove carbon dioxide from the air, such as tree planting, and still sell some gasoline-powered vehicles.

 And GM said that its plans for “decarbonizing and transitioning to 100 percent EVs” would take place “as supported by our commitment to setting science-based targets.”